Skip to main content

 What is the maximum current MT40 supports?

 As mentioned above, MT40 can support a sustained load of 12A under ambient conditions.
-This value is de-rated from 15A and MT40 can record transient spikes above 12A but is NOT recommended for sustained load.
+This value is de-rated from 15A and above.
+MT40 can record transient spikes above 12A but is not recommended for sustained load.

 Does MT40 have surge protection?

-NO. MT40 is strictly a power monitor and controller.
+No. MT40 is strictly a power monitor and controller.
 This unit is not intended to be used as a surge protector.
-We recommend using a surge protector or a power conditioner upstream of the MT40.
+Uusing a surge protector or a power conditioner upstream of the MT40 is recommended.

 What cables are needed for MT40?